Pruning shears

 The majority of pruning shears have a cutting head opening control , i.e. an intermediate opening (½ opening mode) which is used when cutting small diameters (cleaning the aste).
 Some manufacturers go even further, offering the option of impulse or progressive operation.

-finally, Infaco, Felco and Pellenc offer the option of modifying the crossing of the blade and counter-blade, which increases blade life.
+Finally, Infaco, Felco and Pellenc offer the option of modifying the crossing of the blade and counter-blade, which increases blade life.

-Photosof different brands of electric pruning shears (Infaco, Pellenc, etc.)
+Photos of different brands of electric pruning shears (Infaco, Pellenc, etc.)

 Contact our expert